jerryhgladinet/docs/admin/source/chapter04.rst

     EDITING HOME STORAGE SETTINGS

 Home storage is the most important property in the tenant manager.
-It is used in many ways, for example the users' home directory can be setup under the home storage (if the user's active directory home directory property is not used).
+It is used in many ways.
+For example, the users' home directory can be set up under the home storage (if the user's active directory home directory property is not used).

 .. note::

-    In the field, one of the common mistake is that a tenant's root network share is mapped directly to home directory of the tenant.
+    In the field, one of the common mistakes is that a tenant's root network share is mapped directly to the home directory of the tenant.
 The home directory can not be shared from the root, so if your end goal is to turn the network share directly into a team folder, you are better off mapping the home directory to another location, and later attach the network share as a secondary folder and turn that secondary folder into a team folder.

 5.2.2 Attach Storage